mostjs/sample/README.md

 # ⚠️ Deprecated ⚠️

 `@most/sample` is deprecated.

+Support and maintenance will cease when `@most/core` 1.0 is released.

-Only critical bug fixes will be released.
+Meanwhile, only critical bug fixes will be released.

-Its functionality is currently available in [@most/core](https://mostcore.readthedocs.io/en/latest/api.html#sample), and will also be available in most 2.0.
+Its functionality is currently available in [@most/core](http://mostcore.readthedocs.io/en/latest/api.html#sample) and will also be available in most 2.0.

 # @most/sample